prismicio/prismic-gatsby/docs/previews.md

 Just like last time, let's break this down:

-1. Just like in normal Gatsby-land, we have a `graphql` query that fetches our static data from Gatsby and passes it to our template as the `data` prop.
+1. Like in normal Gatsby-land, we have a `graphql` query that fetches our static data and passes it to our template as the `data` prop.
 In this case, we're destructuring it and naming it `staticData`.
 2. If `location.state` has `previewData` in it, let's `JSON.parse` the stringified data.
 Otherwise, we didn't come from a preview, and we're viewing this template normally.